Parabolic trough: Enclosed trough

 The enclosed trough architecture encapsulates the solar thermal system within a greenhouse-like glasshouse.
-The glasshouse creates a protected environment to withstand the elements that can reduce the reliability and efficiency of the solar thermal system.
+The glasshouse creates a protected environment to withstand the elements that can increase the reliability and efficiency of the solar thermal system.

 Lightweight curved solar-reflecting mirrors are suspended within the glasshouse.
 A single-axis tracking system positions the mirrors to track the sun and focus its light onto a network of stationary steel pipes, also suspended from the glasshouse structure.
 Steam is generated directly using oil field-quality water, as water flows along the length of the pipes, without heat exchangers or intermediate working fluids.

 The steam produced is then fed directly to the field's existing steam distribution network, where the steam is continuously injected deep into the oil reservoir.
 Sheltering the mirrors from the wind allows them to achieve higher temperatures and prevents dust from building up as a result from exposure to humidity.
 GlassPoint Solar, the company that created the Enclosed Trough design, states its technology can produce heat for EOR for about $5 per million British thermal units in sunny regions, compared to between $10 and $12 for other conventional solar thermal technologies.

 Enclosed troughs are currently being used at the Miraah solar facility in Oman.
 In November 2017, GlassPoint announced a partnership with Aera Energy that would bring parabolic troughs to the South Belridge Oil Field, near Bakersfield, California.

 Early commercial adoption

 In 1897, Frank Shuman, a U.S. inventor, engineer and solar energy pioneer built a small demonstration solar engine that worked by reflecting solar energy onto square boxes filled with ether, which has a lower boiling point than water, and were fitted internally with black pipes which in turn powered a steam engine.
 In 1908 Shuman formed the Sun Power Company with the intent of building larger solar power plants.
-He, along with his technical advisor A.S.E.
-Ackermann and British physicist Sir Charles Vernon Boys, developed an improved system using mirrors to reflect solar energy upon collector boxes, increasing heating capacity to the extent that water could now be used instead of ether.
+He, along with his technical advisor A. S. E. Ackermann and British physicist Sir Charles Vernon Boys, developed an improved system using mirrors to reflect solar energy upon collector boxes, increasing heating capacity to the extent that water could now be used instead of ether.
 Shuman then constructed a full-scale steam engine powered by low-pressure water, enabling him to patent the entire solar engine system by 1912.

 Shuman built the world's first solar thermal power station in Maadi, Egypt between 1912 and 1913.
-Shuman's plant used parabolic troughs to power a 45-52 kilowatt (60-70 hp) engine that pumped more than 22,000 litres of water per minute from the Nile River to adjacent cotton fields.
+Shuman's plant used parabolic troughs to power a 45–52 kilowatt (60–70 hp) engine that pumped more than 22,000 litres of water per minute from the Nile River to adjacent cotton fields.
 Although the outbreak of World War I and the discovery of cheap oil in the 1930s discouraged the advancement of solar energy, Shuman's vision and basic design were resurrected in the 1970s with a new wave of interest in solar thermal energy.
 In 1916 Shuman was quoted in the media advocating solar energy's utilization, saying: